drewm27/speakerrankings/index.md

 - Sound samples and comparison videos
 - Links to quantitative measurements from trusted reviewers

-**All rankings are 100% independent**—no manufacturer influence, no hidden agendas.
+**All rankings are 100% independent**, no manufacturer influence, no hidden agendas.
 Just data-driven recommendations to help you make an informed decision.

 ## Save Months of Research